syncfusion-content/xamarin-docs/Xamarin/SfMaps/DataLabels.md

 ## Setting contrast color

-Based on the Shape color, contrast color will be applied for the datalabels.
+Based on the Shape color, contrast color will be applied for the data labels.

 {% tabs %}